 The combination of a drive name, one or more folder names, and a file name is called a pathname.
 Windows pathnames are written as follows:

 A pathname that doesn't begin with a drive letter is called a relative pathname.
 A relative pathname is assumed to have the pathname of the current folder prepended to it.

 \is assumed to have just the current drive prepended to it

 \ESM2631\is the same folder as

 used in relative pathnames to refer to the parent folder

 H:\arf.txtboth refer to the same file.

-Pathnames containing a network specification are called UNC pathnames.
+Pathnames beginning with a network name are called UNC pathnames.
 (UNC means Universal Naming Convention, which means that only Microsoft uses it...)

 When working with ArcGIS, it's essential that you follow these rules when creating new files or folders: